Anwitht21/llmstxt/DEPLOYMENT.md

 3. Add CNAME record to your DNS provider

-4. Wait for validation (can take up to 30 minutes)
+4. Wait for validation (can take some time to propogate)

 5. Create Route53 alias record pointing to ALB:
 ```bash